Demian Dinéyazhi': Early life and upbringing

-After moving to Portland, Oregon later in their life and becoming familiar of the different gender systems that exist within their tribal community, DinéYazhi' became more aware of and comfortable with their non-binary gender identity.
-Identifying as non-binary and within the LGBTQ+ community, DinéYazhi' uses the singular they pronouns they/them.
+After moving to Portland, Oregon later in their life, they became familiar of the different gender systems that exist within their tribal community, and DinéYazhi' became more aware of and comfortable with their own non-binary gender identity.

 Advocacy

 Growing up and being influenced by their culture, DinéYazhi' had difficulties with fitting in.
 They felt the pressure of needing to conform to Western societal ideals which they have termed as a form of "White Supremacist Capitalist Heteropatriarchial Colonization".
 Through their first-hand experiences and observations, they became educated about the histories of colonization and the conflicting relationships between the Native Americans and the American government.
 From these perspectives, DinéYazhi' began to explore the political ideologies and identities of 'Radical Indigenous Queer Feminism' that challenged the ideas of white supremacy and heteronormative patriarchy, especially in the field of contemporary art.
 This ideology inspired the radical direction they took in their political advocacy.